de1ane1ra/me/README.md

-me is a minimal single-page introduction to Jordan Giustizia.
+me is a minimal single-page introduction to Jordan Giustizia, creative polymath.